 Rumor has it that checking your own credit could hurt your score.
 This is totally FALSE!
-Pulling your own report via a trustworthy site like ScoreShuttle is considered a soft credit inquiry and will not affect your score.
+Reviewing your credit report via a trustworthy site like ScoreShuttle is considered a soft credit inquiry and will not affect your score.
 However, a hard credit check actually could.
 Not sure which is which?
 Here’s how to easily spot the difference between a soft and hard credit check.

 Soft Credit Checks

 A soft credit check typically occurs when a consumer, such as yourself, checks your own credit – or when your credit is pulled as part of a background check.
 Depending on the bureau, a soft credit inquiry may show up on your report, but should not affect your actual score.
 Here are some common examples of a soft credit check:

 Hard Credit Checks

 Unlike soft inquiries, hard credit checks could have a negative impact on your score.
 Especially if you have several pulls over a short period of time.
 A hard credit check typically comes from a lender when you are actively applying for a new line of credit.
 Here are some examples of hard inquiries:

 Depending on the provider, credit checks for insurance, utilities, and cell phone service could go either way.
 If you’re not sure which type of inquiry a company may perform, just ask.
 In order for a hard credit check to be conducted – you, the consumer, would need to give your permission.
 For best credit results, try to limit the number of hard inquiries you agree to.

 Disclaimer: The content provided is for informational purposes only and not to give advice or guidance on credit improvement.